 The state of Maryland takes theft offenses very seriously.
 If you have been accused of theft, a Bethesda theft lawyer can help.
 We understand just how troubling these accusations can be, and we will work passionately to clear your name.

-Common Theft Charges in Bethesda
+What are Common Theft Charges in Bethesda?

 There are several different types of theft charges a person may face under Maryland Code § 7-104, including larceny, embezzlement, obtaining property through false pretenses, shoplifting and receiving stolen property.